balena-os/balena-supervisor/docs/API.md

 Added in supervisor version v7.0.0.
 Support for passing `serviceName` instead of `imageId` added in v8.2.2.

-Use this endpoint to start a service in the fleet with fleet id passed in with the url.
+Use this endpoint to start a service in the device.

 From an app container:
 ```bash